wrightben/texas-holdem/README.md

-# poker
+# texas-holdem

 ### Purpose

-I'm interested in how people make decisions in poker and the stock market.
-My theory is poker betting is primarily influenced by colloquial play instead of mathematical play.
+I'm interested in how people make decisions in texas-holdem (poker) and the stock market.
+My theory is betting is primarily influenced by colloquial play instead of mathematical play.

 ### Use